SCor87/SCor87/README.md

 # About Me 👋

-- 🔭 I’m currently working on ... *Job searching as part of a career switch to IT.*
+- 🔭 I’m currently working on ... *A few small Python projects while searching for apprenticeships as part of a career switch into IT.*
-- 🌱 I’m currently learning ... *Vue.js.
+- 🌱 I’m currently learning ... *Python.
+Mathematics for Computer Scientists.
 Git.
-GitHub.
-C#.
-Python.*
+GitHub.*
 - 📫 How to reach me: ... *📧: s.cormican7@icloud.com*
-- ⚡ Fun fact: ... *Skater* 🛹 *and musician* 🎸
+- ⚡ Fun fact: ... *Musician* 🎸 *Skater* 🛹